jboss-openshift/ce-testsuite/jdg/README.md

-# CE-Testsuite - Decision Server
+# CE-Testsuite - JBoss DataGrid

 This testsuite will test all JBoss DataGrid S2I application templates which are: